A Guide to Inground Swimming Pool Size, Costs, and Prices: Everything You Should Know

 Want to know what to expect when getting add-ons and options?
 Check out these resources:

-On the other end, some folks simply must have the newest and the best stuff for their pool, no matter the cost -- including all the best add-ons like those we mentioned earlier.
+On the other end, some folks simply must have the newest and best stuff for their pool, no matter the cost -- including all the best add-ons like those we mentioned earlier.
+If this is you - more power to ya!

 Of course, most pool buyers end up closer to the middle of the price range for a standard pool package with the essentials and (maybe) a few key extras.

-Standard vinyl liner pool packages typically include the dig, construction of pool walls and a floor, installing and connecting the pool pump and filter system, installation of the vinyl liner, and adding in other optional (but useful) pool parts, like skimmers, ladders, and handrails.
+Standard vinyl liner pool packages typically include the necessary building permits, the dig, construction of pool walls and a floor, installing and connecting the pool pump and filter system, installation of the vinyl liner, and adding in other optional (but useful) pool parts, like ladders and handrails.
+In some cases, a minimal amount of concrete decking may also be included.

-Standard fiberglass pool packages typically include purchasing, delivering, and installing a fiberglass pool shell, installing and connecting pump and filter systems, any necessary gravel for backfill (read more about backfill material here), however much water is needed to fill the pool, any necessary (or requested) maintenance and cleaning equipment, the costs and labor involved in securing building permits, and the addition of some concrete (a mini-patio) around the pool.
+Standard fiberglass pool packages typically include purchasing, delivering, and installing a fiberglass pool shell, installing and connecting pump and filter systems, any necessary gravel for backfill (read more about backfill material here); however much water is needed to fill the pool, the costs and labor involved in securing building permits, and in some cases, the addition of some concrete patio around the pool.

-Want to know how we price your pool project?
-Get in touch with us today and we'll gladly walk through all the critical (and optional) elements of a successful pool installation:
+Want to know how an installer may price your pool project?
+Get in touch with us today, and we'll gladly connect you with an independent installer who can walk through all the critical (and optional) elements of a successful pool installation with you:

 Remember, everything here is only a rough estimate.
-You can only get a precise and accurate quote by communicating directly with a builder, who'll know how much work and materials will be needed to install the pool you want.
+You can only get a precise and accurate quote by communicating directly with an independent installer in your area, who'll know how much work and materials will be needed to install the pool you want.

 However, the rates in the next section should provide a somewhat reasonable starting point for the price ranges for fiberglass, vinyl liner, and concrete pools of dimensions, with standard installation packages.
 There are almost always exceptions...